-The chart below provides a ten year (2001-2011) history of the combined harvesting and transportation costs from the NB Timberlands and the Maine Timberlands.
+The chart below provides a ten year (2002-2012) history of the combined harvesting and transportation costs from the NB Timberlands and the Maine Timberlands.
 Harvesting and transportation costs are sensitive to fuel costs and the longer average distances to markets from the NB Timberlands.
 Maine Timberlands costs have risen in U.S. dollars, but declined in CDN\$ over the time period.
-Management continues to work with its contractor base to mitigate these impacts.
+Diesel fuel prices have remained close to their 3 year high levels for all of 2012.
+Management continues to work with its contractor base to mitigate these impacts, where possible.

-- (2) Harvest and transportation costs for 2006 are for the eleven month period February 1, 2006 to December 31, 2006. - (3) Excludes biomass harvesting cost.
+- (1) Harvest and transportation costs for the Maine Timberlands in 2003 are for the period from April 29, 2003 to December 31, 2003. - (2) Harvest and transportation costs for 2006 are for the eleven month period February 1, 2006 to December 31, 2006. - (3) Excludes biomass harvesting cost.